Updated 31 August, 2021

 Another good point is that there are some people who have experience with the CMS standards and can share it.
 Back in 2010, we could not find a person who would know how to correctly process MDS 3.0, because the huge set of forms was new to nurses in all medical facilities.
 We had to extract the right information from the specifications and test the result by sending EDI files to CMS servers instead of simply asking people.

-This way, in many occasions when working on a Healthcare project, we were impressed by the amount of work required to build the system, but it was a good opportunity to apply our skills and come up with elegant solutions.
-Also, it was a wonderful opportunity to facilitate work of the nurses who had to deal with those overwhelming forms and fill out them manually.
+This way, on many occasions when working on a Healthcare project, we were impressed by the amount of work required to build the system, but it was a good opportunity to apply our skills and come up with elegant solutions.
+Also, it was a wonderful opportunity to facilitate the work of the nurses who had to deal with those overwhelming forms and fill out them manually.

 In all our Healthcare projects (e.g. OnTrac), we used the proven Ruby on Rails stack and found it effective.
 However, there was some specificity related to the way of using it.